 4.10.
 Bocaccio rockfish

 In British Columbia, Canada, bocaccio rockfish (Sebastes paucispinis) occur at depths of 60–300 m along most of the coast and are regularly caught by the commercial trawl fleet (Starr & Haigh, 2022).
 The stock experienced a prolonged decline in spawning biomass from the 1930s that was only arrested somewhat by a series of moderate recruitment events in the 1970s.
 As a result, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) designated the stock as Threatened in 2002 and Endangered in 2013 (COSEWIC, 2013).
 In response, management reduced allowable catch and introduced trip limits with priority access for First Nations and scientific surveys—the total mortality cap reached a low of 80 metric tons (mt) by 2016 (DFO, 2022).
 The commercial fleet was largely successful in actively avoiding the species and averaged only 69 mt from 2015–2019.
 However, by the late 2010s, the fleet began experiencing considerable challenges avoiding bocaccio—an increasing ubiquitousness of the species began limiting the ability for the fleet to avoid bocaccio and thereby target other species (e.g., (Pawson, 2021)).
 A stock assessment conducted in 2019 estimated a massive recruitment event in 2016 at 44 times (30–58 times 90% CI) average recruitment from the previous 85 years and of a magnitude sufficient to rebuild the stock above the limit reference point with 95% probability within four years (DFO, 2020; Starr & Haigh, 2022).
 It is assumed this recruitment may have been due to the availability of oxygen-rich water at depth during gestation (Schroeder et al., 2019) associated with the coincident marine heatwave (DFO, 2020; Starr & Haigh, 2022).
 An update to the assessment in 2021 estimated an even larger 2016 year class (47 vs. 25 million one-year olds in 2017) and a more rapid recovery with the stock in the “healthy zone” (> 0.8 BMSY) with high (87%) probability as of 2022 and near 100% probability by 2024 (DFO, 2021).
 Given this new science advice, management raised the bocaccio total mortality cap to 300 mt in 2020/21, 500 mt in 2021/22, and 1800 mt for 2022/23 (DFO, 2022).
-However, First Nations raised concerns about the rapidness of the TAC increases and about the suitability of MSY-based reference points given the recruitment patterns (REF).
+However, First Nations raised concerns about the rapidity of the TAC increases and about the suitability of MSY-based reference points given the recruitment patterns (REF).
 This case study is a success story in terms of rebuilding an endangered fish stock, but highlights institutional challenges to respond rapidly to sudden increases in abundance of choke species, and raises questions about long term management of stocks dependent on rare, environmentally-driven recruitment events.

 5. Lessons learned